Katrina Foster: Episcopacy

 On May 3, 2025, Foster was elected to serve a six-year term as the bishop of the Metropolitan New York Synod of the Evangelical Lutheran Church in America.
-She was elected on the fifth ballot with 196 votes, finishing ahead of Rev. Stephanie Jaeger of Trinity Evangelical Lutheran Church of Manhattan, who received 144 votes.
+She was elected on the fifth ballot with 196 votes, finishing ahead of Rev. Stephanie Jaeger of Trinity Lutheran Church, who received 144 votes.
 She succeeded Bishop Paul Egensteiner.
+Foster is the first woman and the first openly gay bishop of the Metropolitan New York Synod.
+She was formally installed on November 22, 2025 at the Cathedral of St. John the Divine by Presiding Bishop Yehiel Curry.

 Personal life

 Foster is originally from Fernandina Beach, Florida.
 She lives in The Bronx.
 She is lesbian.
 Foster is married to Pamela Kallimanis.
 They have one daughter, Zoia.